ONSdigital/Django-Behave-SPIKE/README.md

 ## To Run The Project and BDD Tests

-Make sure to have Python version 3.11^ or the latest Python version installed.
+Make sure to have Python version 3.12^ or higher installed.

 To Install The Dependencies